 Fig. 6.
 The normality test of geometry features on the three databases (Q-Q plot).
-Each blue point represents a sample in the database.
+Blue points represent database samples.
 The broken red line is y = x.
-Two green lines are the boundary of acceptance interval.
+Two green lines are the boundaries of acceptance intervals.
 The closer the plot is to the line y = x, the more it accepts the assumption of normality.

 TABLE VIII